kunalvjti/nginxplus_json_ELK_Example/README.md

 ### Download Example Files

 Download the following files in this repo to a local directory:
-- `nginxplus_json_logs` - sample JSON formatted Nginx logs from its status API**
+- `nginxplus_json_logs` - sample JSON formatted Nginx Plus logs from its status API
 - `nginxplus_json_logstash.conf` - Logstash config for ingesting data into Elasticsearch
 - `nginxplus_json_template.json` - template for custom mapping of fields
 - `nginxplus_json_kibana.json` - config file to load prebuilt Kibana dashboard
 - `nginxplus_json_status.sh` - script used to generate nginxplus_json_logs

-** The JSON formatted Nginx Plus logs used in this example were created using status API of Nginx Plus.
-For more information on status API and Live activity monitoring, please refer this [article](https://www.nginx.com/products/live-activity-monitoring/)
+** The JSON formatted logs used in this example were created using status API of Nginx Plus.
+Please refer to [Live activity monitoring with Nginx Plus](https://www.nginx.com/products/live-activity-monitoring/) for more information on how to use status API of Nginx Plus

 ### Run Example
 ##### 1. Ingest data into Elasticsearch using Logstash